 With all this talk of sticking to the plan, don't forget that it's OK to change courses if part of the plan obviously isn't working.
 For example, say you've had a mutual fund for 10 years and every year it's lost an average value of 3 percent.
 At this point, it's probably a good idea to shop around for a different mutual fund in the same sector with a better annual performance record.
 The important thing is to keep these changes to a minimum and be able to tell the difference between a temporary dry spell and an all-out drought.
 Your broker should be able to help.

-For even more information on investing and personal finance, follow the links on the next page.
+For even more information on investing and personal finance, follow the links below.